SumoLogic/sumologic-documentation/docs/integrations/databases/mysql.md

 ```

-Enter in values for the following parameters (marked in bold above):
+Enter in values for the following parameters :

 * `environment.` This is the deployment environment where the MySQL cluster identified by the value of `servers` resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
 * `db_cluster`.
 Enter a name to identify this MySQL cluster.
 This cluster name will be shown in the Sumo Logic dashboards.